Tasty Surprises Along the Garden Route

 Hoekwil, Wilderness, 6538, hoekwil-country-cafe-deli-coffee-store.business.site/

 - Emily Moon (Plettenberg Bay) – Creative dishes made with produce picked fresh from their garden combined with hip Bali-inspired decor.
-We would have preferred to go here instead of Enrico’s.
+We should’ve gone here instead of Enrico’s.

 - Bramon (Plettenberg Bay) – We were only in Plettenberg Bay for one day and spent most of it at Robberg Nature Reserve, so we didn’t have enough time to visit Bramon.
 We’ve heard good things about their wine and their restaurant from multiple people and hope to try it out next time we’re in the area.